nickdaniele/dunderproto/README.md

-# scratch-app
+# Blogish app
-React app from scratch.
-Opposite of the kitchen sink.
+Blogish app to mess around with.